 - Interestingly, the site also stays fairly active.
 Due to this, it will occasionally drain, and even form geyser-like fountains of hot water and steam.
 Occasionally, it will even empty and refill amazingly fast.
 Further, this complete cycle sometimes occurs in only a single day.

 Firstly, the dimensions of the Boiling Lake remain constantly variable.
 This occurs largely due to local conditions.
 Typically mild phreatic eruptions in the region occur periodically.
 Understandably, these dramatically affect the level of the small lake.

 However, its diameter maintains a fairly regular size range.
 As a result, it averages between 200-250 ft (61-76 m) across.
 The depth of the lake naturally also varies.
 However, an average depth has been determined to be about 195 ft (59 m).

 In addition, the color of the water of Boiling Lake also frequently varies.
 These stunning hues change, sometimes becoming green.
 But these remarkable colors usually range from grayish-blue to bright blue.
 In addition, the temperature of the body of water generally ranges between 180-197 F (82-92 C).

 Further, this flooded fumarole sits amid jagged, rather formidable outcroppings of rock.
 These dangerous features themselves average approximately 100 ft (30 m) in height.
 In addition to the ever-present steam, the site will also occasionally spew forth various noxious gases as well.

 Boiling Lake Location and Formation

+However, the remarkable appearance of the hot water itself remains independent of the heating action.
+This occurs because various combinations of minerals in the water create the color.
 Being rather porous in nature, the surrounding rocks also allow the water to escape rapidly when the nearby volcanic activity interrupts the regular inflow.